atick-faisal/label-studio/docs/source/tutorials/mmdetection-3.md

 1. In this example, you can provide labels "as is" and they will be automatically mapped to MMDetection model's labels.

     This will work for simple use cases.
-For example, Label Studio `Airplane` maps to MMDetection `airplane`.
+For example, Annotation Hub `Airplane` maps to MMDetection `airplane`.

     ```
     <View>